Jingyu-DS/Tourist_Gorillas_Photo_Classfication/README.md

 In a word, the multi-input model and ensemble model are built on the base of individual models with good performance but follow different logics to further improve or stablize the model.

 The stress testing folder contains all the stress tests we have done.
-The folder is organized to showcase the stress testing cases for individual models, multi-input models and ensemble models separately.
+The folder is organized to showcase the stress testing cases for multi-input models and ensemble models separately.
 Please check there for more details.